 # Reusing steps with library checkpoints

 You might find yourself writing the same steps over and over again in new goals in the same project.
-Library checkpoints allow you to save these common sequences and reuse them whenever and wherever you like.
+Library checkpoints allow you to save these common sequences and to reuse them whenever and wherever you like.

 Like shared checkpoints, library checkpoints can be imported at any point in your journey.
-Unlike shared checkpoints, they are not limited to a single-use in each journey, and are shared across your entire project.
+Unlike shared checkpoints, they are not limited to a single use in each journey, and are shared across your entire project.

 WARNING

-Unlike shared and regular checkpoints, library checkpoints exist outside of the current version control system.
+Unlike shared and regular checkpoints, library checkpoints exist outside the current version control system.
 Once a library checkpoint is changed, new executions of previous journey versions will also use the new library checkpoint version.

 # Creating a library checkpoint